HaveTimeDrinkTea/w06_JS_Code_Quiz/README.md

 ### Further Improvements

 * To allow users to input the number of questions to be included in a quiz and / or the amount of time allowed or each question.
 This can be implemented using FORM and event listeners in the homepage.
 * To set up an even larger bank of questions or categories of questions.
+* Add a quit button to quit the quiz at any time.
+* Add a Spaced Repetition System learning mechanism to this quiz application.